FasterXML/jackson-datatypes-misc/jsr-353/README.md

 ### Registering module

-Like all standard Jackson modules (libraries that implement Module interface), registration is done as follows:
+Like all standard Jackson modules (libraries that implement Module interface), registration is done as follows (Jackson 2.x up to 2.9)

 ```java
 ObjectMapper mapper = new ObjectMapper();
 mapper.registerModule(new JSR353Module());
 ```
+OR, the new method added in 2.10 (old method will work with 2.x but not 3.x):

 ```java
 ObjectMapper mapper = JsonMapper.builder()